 Although they will thrive on neglect, a little attention will be repaid with better flowering, so it is worth throwing some fertiliser into your Agapanthus clumps when you are doing the rest of the garden, and giving them a little water in very dry times.
 They also like mulch around their shallow roots.
 They can be grown in pots, but will need repotting every year or so, as excessively pot-bound plants will flower poorly.
 Clumps growing in the ground can be divided in spring or autumn when they get too thick - every four to six years; this will improve flowering and is the best way of propagating them.
 Snails will congregate in the foliage, so use some sort of bait to control them; apart from that there seem to be no pests or diseases which worry them.
 The flower-heads should be removed before seeds form, as these may cause problems in bush land areas.
 Removing shabby old foliage in late winter makes the plants look better!

 There have been some excellent cultivars developed over the years and there are now many shades of blue to choose from: the miniature 'Peter Pan' with narrow grassy foliage and milky blue flowers, which grows to only 45 cm; the tall, sultry 'Purple Cloud' (ht 1.8 m) and the stunning midnight blue 'Guilfoyle' (ht 1.5 m) are just some examples.
 'Queen Mum' (ht 1.5 m) is a tall, robust cultivar with large white flowers that have a blue-tinged centre.
 They seem to be as tough as the original species.
 Agapanthus 'Amethyst' and 'Buccaneer' flower two or three times through the year; I haven't tried these myself.
-I have an attractive cultivar (name unknown) with cream-striped leaves and blue flowers.
+I have an attractive cultivar (possibly 'Zambezi') with cream-striped leaves and blue flowers.
 The foliage looks good all year round.
 There are a number of deciduous species, but these seem to do better in cooler climates than ours.